clamdragon/PrismTrello/readme.md

 AKA Poor Man's Shotgun.

 To set up for your Prism project:
-Put the "Trello" folder in your Prism project's "Plugins" directory.
+Put the "PrismTrello" folder in (or clone repo into) your Prism project's "Plugins" directory.
 Prism should detect and load it automatically.
 Enable it & sync to your Trello team in the Prism settings window.

 Categories/sequences synced from Prism to Trello create boards with certain necessary attributes.